Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information: Dataset Details

 \section{Dataset Details}

 More detailed descriptions of the datasets:

-\begin{compactitem} \item \textbf{IMDb} is designed by \cite{maas2011learning} which is a widely used benchmark for binary sentiment classification.
+\begin{compactitem} \item \textbf{IMDb} is introduced by \cite{maas2011learning} which is a widely used benchmark for binary sentiment classification.
 It consists of 50,000 movie reviews collected from the Internet Movie Database (IMDb), each labeled as either positive or negative.
-We randomly sampled 1000 positive examples and 1000 negative examples from them. \item \textbf{SST2} is also a sentiment classification task designed by \cite{socher2013recursive}, which consist of independent single sentences, many of which contain complex grammatical structures, negation, and irony, making classification more challenging compared with IMDb.
-We also randomly sampled 1000 entries from each of the positive and negative samples. \item \textbf{BoolQ} is a dataset from Eraser\cite{deyoung-etal-2020-eraser} benchmark, which tests whether a model can read a paragraph and correctly answer a factual yes/no question about it, emphasizing deep language understanding over superficial cues. \item \textbf{TellMeWhy} is a generation dataset for answering questions in narratives, we follows the dataset setting in \cite{zhao2024reagent, lal-etal-2021-tellmewhy}. \item \textbf{WikiBio} is a dataset consisted of Wikipedia biographies.
-Following \cite{zhao2024reagent, manakul2023selfcheckgpt}, we take the first two sentences as a prompt. \end{compactitem}
+We randomly sampled 1000 positive examples and 1000 negative examples from them. \item \textbf{SST2} is also a sentiment classification task introduced by \citet{socher2013recursive}, which consists of independent single sentences, many of which contain complex grammatical structures, negation, and irony, making classification more challenging compared with IMDb.
+We also randomly sampled 1000 entries from each of the positive and negative samples. \item \textbf{BoolQ} is a dataset from the ERASER \cite{deyoung-etal-2020-eraser} benchmark, which tests whether a model can read a paragraph and correctly answer a factual yes/no question about it, emphasizing deep language understanding over superficial cues. \item \textbf{TellMeWhy} is a generation dataset for answering questions in narratives.
+We follow the dataset setting in \cite{zhao2024reagent, lal-etal-2021-tellmewhy}. \item \textbf{WikiBio} is a dataset consisting of Wikipedia biographies.
+Following \citet{zhao2024reagent, manakul2023selfcheckgpt}, we take the first two sentences as a prompt. \end{compactitem}